raagin/django-streamfield/README.md

 ## How to use

 **1. Create new app called `streamblocks`**
+Here will be your models that you will use as blocks

 **2. Put to `streamblocks/models.py` some models**

-...that you want to use in your stream field.
+...that you want to use as blocks in your stream field.
-And add this models in STREAMBLOCKS_MODELS list.
+Add this models in STREAMBLOCKS_MODELS list.
 For example:

 ```python